 Routine GP appointments are 10 minutes long.

-These appointments are 5 minutes long.
 The doctor will phone you after morning surgery at an appropriate time on the phone number of your choice, e.g. home, mobile etc.

 Telephone appointments save you having to come to the surgery and are appropriate for issues such as medication queries, reviews, follow up for previous consultations, to discuss test results, and for general clinical advice/queries where an examination is not required.